-Landmark College in Vermont is a two-year college exclusively for kids with ADHD, dyslexia, and other learning disabilities.
-Students receive associate’s degrees in general studies, liberal arts, or business administration, and most move on to a four-year degree program elsewhere.
-Landmark offers small class sizes, structured study environments, and access to assistive technology.
+Landmark College in Vermont is exclusively for kids with ADHD, autism, and/or learning disabilities.
+Students receive associate’s or bachelor’s degrees in a range of subject areas, and online learning options are also available through LC Online.
+Landmark offers small class sizes, structured academic support, and access to assistive technology and other resources.
 And since the entire student body has learning differences, you can depend on the faculty and community being supportive and sensitive to your daughter’s needs.

 Another interesting program is the Thames Academy at Mitchell College in Connecticut.
 Mitchell actually offers a gap year program, or what they call a “pre-college transitional experience.”
 Students in the Thames Academy are living on campus with the other students and taking regular college courses while also taking some specialized workshops they’ll find helpful—study skills, writing skills, organizational skills, even money management.
 It’s a nice introduction to college life and at the end of the program students can have earned up to 16 transferable college credits.
 Then they can continue on through Mitchell or go somewhere else.